The article below about family language, also known as “chemistry,” was originally published on Your Tango, an online

 This plays out in the world of work, too.
 Have you known someone who has had one abusive boss after the other, or has found something horribly wrong with every company where he or she works?
 Well, who’s the common denominator in all of these work situations?
 This person!
 Who’s the common denominator in a string of failed, unsatisfying relationships?
 This person!
 Is this random or “destined”?
 When I say destined, I don’t mean some magical force at work.
 I mean that the person is “primed” through the family language of childhood for these ultimately unsatisfying situations.

-If you’ve been in a number of unsatisfying jobs and/or relationships, therapy can help you understand the family language you learned and its effects on your life today—and learn a new language that will help you function in a different way, so that you can override the pull to familiar dissatisfaction and be able to make room for joy in your everyday life.
-If you’d like to explore family language in your life, reach out to me here.
+If you’ve been in a number of unsatisfying jobs and/or relationships, jobs and career support therapy can help you understand the family language you learned and its effects on your life today—and learn a new language that will help you function in a different way, so that you can override the pull to familiar dissatisfaction and be able to make room for joy in your everyday life.
+If you’d like to explore family language in your life, contact me here.
 I look forward to speaking with you.